Chet Baker: Comeback

 In 1983, British singer Elvis Costello, a longtime fan of Baker, hired the trumpeter to play a solo on his song "Shipbuilding" for the album Punch the Clock.
 The song exposed Baker's music to a new audience.
 Later, Baker often featured Costello's song "Almost Blue" (in turn inspired by Baker's version of "The Thrill Is Gone") in his concert sets.

 In 1985, five years after meeting Brazilian pianist/composer Rique Pantoja in a club in Paris, Baker was invited by Pantoja to perform at the Free Jazz Festival in Rio de Janeiro.
-While in Brazil, Baker recorded trumpet and vocals for their duet album Rique Pantoja & Chet Baker.
+While in Brazil, Baker recorded trumpet and vocals for their duet album Rique Pantoja & Chet Baker, as well as Lizzy Mercier Descloux's album, One for the Soul.

 In 1986, Chet Baker: Live at Ronnie Scott's London presented Baker in an intimate stage performance filmed with Elvis Costello and Van Morrison as he performed a set of standards and classics, including "Just Friends", "My Ideal", and "Shifting Down".
 Augmenting the music, Baker spoke one-on-one with friend and colleague Costello about his childhood, career, and struggle with drugs.

 Baker recorded the live album Chet Baker in Tokyo with his quartet featuring pianist Harold Danko, bassist Hein Van de Geyn, and drummer John Engels.
 Released eleven months before his death, John Vinocur named it "a glorious moment in Chet Baker's twilight."

 In the winter of 1986, at a club in New York City, Baker met fashion photographer Bruce Weber.
 Weber convinced him to do a photo shoot for what was originally going to be only a three-minute film.
 When Baker started opening up to Weber, Weber convinced him to work on a longer film about his life.
 Filming began in January 1987.
 The finished film, Let's Get Lost, is a highly acclaimed and stylized documentary that explores Baker's talent and charm, the glamour of his youth now withered into a derelict state, and his turbulent, sensational romantic and family life.
 It was released in September 1988, four months after his death that May.
 Two accompanying soundtrack albums, one compiling highlights from the height of his fame and one featuring new material that Baker recorded during the filming of the documentary, were released in 1989.
+In November 2025, Swimming by Moonlight, a double album of previously unreleased songs, music, and spoken dialogue and live concert recordings from Let's Get Lost was compiled and released by Bruce Weber and John Leftwich.